Richard Pink: With the RAF in India and 'Pink's War'

 In November 1923, Pink took command of Nos.
 5, 27, and 60 Squadrons as No. 2 (Indian) Wing.
 Through the early 1920s, British forces in Waziristan had undertaken a number of operations to subdue elements of Mahsud tribes in southern Waziristan, including actions by mounted cavalry.
 By October 1924 almost of all the tribes had ceased actions against the British, except the Abdur Rahman Khel tribe, who with support from three other tribes continued to raid army outposts.
 Air Vice-Marshal Sir Edward Ellington, then Air Officer Commanding RAF India since November 1923, decided that the RAF would conduct operations alone, without ground support from the Army, the first time that the RAF had fought independently of other services.

-Pink formed his headquarters with No 5 Squadron and their Bristol F2Bs at Tank, before flying to the forward operations base at Miramshah to brief Nos.
+Pink formed his headquarters with No. 5 Squadron and their Bristol F.2B Fighters at Tank, before flying to the forward operations base at Miramshah to brief Nos.
 27 and 60 Squadrons.
 Following the dropping of leaflets to warn the local population, operations commenced with the main aim not of causing casualties to the rebel forces, but to undermine morale and interrupt daily life.
 Sorties were flown during the day and by moonlight, both to villages and to prevent access to 'safe havens', with 2700 hours having been flown and 250 tons of bombs dropped by the end of the fifty-four days of operations.
 At the end of April, rebel leaders declared their intention to make peace with British forces, and on 1 May 1924 agreed to terms presented to them at Jandola.

 Following the campaign, the India General Service Medal was awarded with the Waziristan 1925 clasp, the rarest clasp for the India medal, to the 46 officers and 214 men of the RAF who took part in what became known as Pink's War.
-Pink himself was mentioned in dispatches by Air Vice-Marshal Ellington during his report on the actions in The London Gazette, with the citation reading:
+Pink himself was mentioned in despatches by Air Vice-Marshal Ellington during his report on the actions in The London Gazette, with the citation reading:

 Pink was soon after promoted to group captain in the 1926 New Year Honours list "in recognition of his services in the field of Waziristan", and was assigned to HQ, Air Defence of Great Britain.
 He went on to command the School of Technical Training at RAF Manston from July 1929 to July 1931, returning to ADGB as an air commodore in July 1931.